flutter-form-builder-ecosystem/form_builder_validators/README.md

 ### Contribute

-You have some ways to contribute to this packages
+You have some ways to contribute to this package.

-- Beginner: Reporting bugs or request new features
+- Beginner: Reporting bugs or requesting new features
-- Intermediate: Implement new features (from issues or not) and created pull requests
+- Intermediate: Answer questions, implement new features (from issues or not) and create pull requests
-- Advanced: Join to [organization](#ecosystem) like a member and help coding, manage issues, dicuss new features and other things
+- Advanced: Join [organization](#ecosystem) like a member and help to code, manage issues, discuss new features, and other things

-See [contribution file](https://github.com/flutter-form-builder-ecosystem/.github/blob/main/CONTRIBUTING.md) for more details
+See the [contribution file](https://github.com/flutter-form-builder-ecosystem/.github/blob/main/CONTRIBUTING.md) for more details

 #### Add new supported language

-We especially welcome efforts to internationalize/localize the package by translating the default validation `errorText` strings for built-in validation rules.
+We welcome efforts to internationalize/localize the package by translating the default validation `errorText` strings for built-in validation rules.

 1. Add ARB files

-Create one ARB file inside the `lib/l10n` folder for each of the locales you need to add support.
+  Create one ARB file inside the `lib/l10n` folder for each locale you need to add support.
 Name the files in the following way: `intl_<LOCALE_ISO_CODE>.arb`.
 For example: `intl_fr.arb` or `intl_fr_FR.arb`.

 2. Translate the error messages

   Duplicate the contents of `intl_en.arb` (or any other ARB file) into your newly created ARB file, then translate the error messages by overwriting the default messages.

 3. Generate localization code

   To generate boilerplate code for localization, run the generate command inside the package directory where `pubspec.yaml` file is located:

   `flutter gen-l10n`

-Running the command will automatically create/update files inside the `lib/localization` directory, including your newly added locale support.
+  The command will automatically create/update files inside the `lib/localization` directory, including your newly added locale support.

 4. Update README

   Remember to update README, adding the new language (and language code) under [Supported languages section](#supported-languages) so that everyone knows your new language is now supported!

 5. Submit PR

   Submit your PR and be of help to millions of developers all over the world!

 ### Questions and answers

-You can join to [our Discord server](https://discord.gg/25KNPMJQf2) or search answers in [StackOverflow](https://stackoverflow.com/questions/tagged/flutter-form-builder)
+You can join [our Discord server](https://discord.gg/25KNPMJQf2) or search for answers in [StackOverflow](https://stackoverflow.com/questions/tagged/flutter-form-builder)

 ### Donations

-Buy a coffe to [Danvick Miller](https://twitter.com/danvickmiller), creator of this awesome package
+Buy a coffe for [Danvick Miller](https://twitter.com/danvickmiller), the creator of this awesome package

 [![Buy me a coffee](https://www.buymeacoffee.com/assets/img/guidelines/download-assets-sm-1.svg)](https://www.buymeacoffee.com/danvick)